telerik/fiddler-everywhere-docs/rules-presets/block-and-allow-lists/allow-traffic-only-to-specific-hosts.md

 With Fiddler Everywhere, you can create a rule that automatically allows traffic to a specific host or number of hosts and forcibly closes all other HTTP connections made to different hosts.

-## Creating a "Allow Traffic Only to Specific Hosts" Rule
+## Creating an "Allow Traffic Only to Specific Hosts" Rule

 Create an "Allow Traffic To Specific Hosts" rule by setting the following actions through the [Rules Builder]({%slug modify-traffic-get-started%}).